-Preliminary report on Ethiopian crash confirms the 737 MAX pilots lost control despite following Boeing’s instructions
+Preliminary crash report confirms Ethiopian 737 MAX pilots lost control despite following Boeing’s instructions

 Ethiopian Airlines Group Chief Executive Tewolde GebreMariam said in the airline’s separate statement that “all of us at Ethiopian Airlines are still going through deep mourning for the loss of our loved ones.”

-Apparently pushing back against some suggestions on social media and in aviation forums that his pilots might lack the skills of first world pilots, he said the airline’s pilot training center and its aviation academy are among “the most modern in the world equipped with state of the art and latest training technologies .”
+Apparently pushing back against some suggestions on social media and in aviation forums that his pilots might lack the skills of first-world pilots, he said the airline’s pilot training center and its aviation academy are among “the most modern in the world equipped with state of the art and latest training technologies .”

 “We are very proud of our pilots’ compliances to follow the emergency procedures and high level of professional performances in such extremely difficult situations,” Tewolde said.